joemasilotti/turbolinks/README.md

 Application visits can be canceled before they start, regardless of whether they were initiated by a link click or a call to `Turbolinks.visit`.

-Listen for the `turbolinks:before-visit` event to be notified when a visit is about to start, and use `event.data.url` (or `$event.originalEvent.data.url`, when using jQuery) to check the visit's location.
+Listen for the `turbolinks:before-visit` event to be notified when a visit is about to start, and use `event.data.url` (or `$event.originalEvent.data.url`, when using jQuery) to check the visit’s location.
 Then cancel the visit by calling `event.preventDefault()`.

 Restoration visits cannot be canceled and do not fire `turbolinks:before-visit`.
 Turbolinks issues restoration visits in response to history navigation that has *already taken place*, typically via the browser’s Back or Forward buttons.